zck/unit-test.arc/README.markdown

     Oh dear, 1 of 2 failed.
     (1 2)

-You can run multiple suites in `run-suite`, or call `run-suites`.
-They do the same thing.
+You can run multiple suites in `test`, or even call specific tests by name:

+    arc> (test math.this-will-pass)

+    Running test math.this-will-pass
+    It passed!

+    Yay!
+The single test passed!
+    (1 1)

 ## Asserts